Keep Your Non-Skid Decks Clean

 Both molded-in and aftermarket rolled-on gelcoat non-skid provide the ideal home for dirt and grime that tends to collect in the valleys of the non-skid pattern, where it can be hard to remove.

 Step One: Remove the surface dirt.
-Scrub your decks and the rest of your boat with a medium-stiff deck brush and a boat soap specifically formulated for the marine environment, such as our Pure Oceans Citrus Boat Soap.
+Scrub your decks and the rest of your boat with a medium-stiff deck brush and a boat soap specifically formulated for the marine environment.
 If your boat and your non-skid come up clean, you can call it “done”; or move on to optional step four if you like.
-However if after washing your non-skid with boat soap some dirt or stains remain, move on to step two.
+However, if after washing your non-skid with boat soap some dirt or stains remain, move on to step two.

 Sometimes, a boat soap like this is all you really need.

 Optional Step Four: If your gelcoat non-skid is in good condition and not oxidized, you can protect it with a liquid polymer wax.
 This may come as a surprise to some who believe that applying wax to gelcoat non-skid will make it slippery.
 For old, worn non-skid this may be true.
 But for non-skid that is in good condition, Shurhold Industries has shown that gelcoat non-skid can be polished and protected without a loss of traction.
 For an informative video on the Shurhold system, check out the video at the end of this article.
-For a general West Advisor on gelcoat care and restoration, click here.
+Or read our West Advisor Article on gelcoat care and restoration.